Tomb of Kha and Merit: Location and description

 The pyramid-chapel was capped by a pyramidion of whitewashed sandstone.
 It is decorated on all sides with sunk bas-reliefs of Kha worshipping the sun god Ra and inscribed with hymns to the god at the stages of his journey: the east and damaged north faces adore Ra at sunrise, the south face praises him as he crosses the sky, and the west face worships Ra as he sets.
-The pyramidion was reused in antiquity for a small, anonymous pyramid-chapel near the courtyard of TT290, a few metres south-east of TT8 and was rediscovered on 8 February 1923 by the Egyptologist Bernard Bruyère.
+The pyramidion was rediscovered on 8 February 1923 by the Egyptologist Bernard Bruyère in the courtyard of the tomb of Pashed (TT326), a few metres south-east of TT8.
+(Note: The pyramidion was previously described as coming from the courtyard of a tomb west of TT290.)
 It is now housed in the Louvre in Paris, France.

 A rectangular walled enclosure surrounds the chapel, cut back into the rocky hillside at its rear.
 In front of the chapel is a rectangular courtyard, measuring approximately 8 × 8 m, which was probably entered through a small pylon-shaped gateway.
 Typically in Deir el-Medina, the tomb shaft was cut within this courtyard.
 In this case, it was instead cut into the base of the cliffs opposite.
 In 1924, Bernard Bruyère excavated the courtyard to see if an existing burial shaft close to the area was the reason for the separation.
 On the right side of the courtyard, 3 m from the entrance of the chapel, in the expected location of a shaft, he found a pit 0.75 m deep and 1 m wide lined with mudbrick.
 Schiaparelli suggested that this pit was where some of the couple's funerary items, known before the discovery of the tomb, were originally deposited.
 Bruyère suggested the separation of chapel and tomb was instead because of the very poor quality rock beneath the courtyard.

 The chapel was in a ruined state by the 19th and 20th centuries; the exterior was partially restored by the Institut Français d'Archéologie Orientale (IFAO).
 It is not open to tourists.